 - The station is overcrowded by vehicles and staff.

-- From its current location, emergency units responding from the station do not meet the Town’s response-time goals in northern (downtown and easterly on Highway 54) and southern (Crossroads and through Holly Springs Rd.) parts of its service area.
+- From its current location, emergency units responding from the station do not meet the Town’s response-time goals in the Crossroads through Holly Springs Road service area.

 In 2012, the citizens approved a Community Investment Bonds referendum which funded the construction of a new Fire Station 2, located in the downtown area at 601 E. Chatham Street.
 Fire Station 2 was opened in December 2015 to help with response time issues in the downtown area.

-The former Station 2 was renamed Fire Station 9 with the plans to relocate Station 9 to 1427 Walnut Street.
-This construction will enable the Fire Department to meet current and future demands associated with response-time goals in the downtown area as well as in the Crossroads/US 1 corridor area.
+The former Station 2 was renamed Fire Station 9 with plans to relocate Station 9 to 1427 Walnut Street.
+The completion of the new Fire Station 2 and Fire Station 9 relocation projects will ensure the Fire Department meets current and future demands associated with response-time goals in the downtown area as well as in the Crossroads/US 1 corridor area.

 The anticipated schedule for this project is summarized as follows: